top of page

 After weeks of doing this repeatedly, you may then look at your list and try to combine your long list of fears until you're left with only a few.
 You might group “fear of failure” with “fear of getting fired from your work.”
 Or you may combine “fear of your husband getting angry with you” with “fear of being judged.”
 How you combine them is up to you.

-The goal is to reduce 79 fears to only six—or even three.
+The goal is to reduce your number of fears down to three—or even one.

-Now you can take some time to think about how to overcome your remaining fears.
-You may then—and only then—disclose your short list of fears to a friend who can offer tips and encouragement.
+Now you can take some time to think about how to overcome your remaining fear(s).
+You may then—and only then—disclose your fear(s) to a friend who can offer tips and encouragement.
 Your friend may be surprised you even have such torments, which tells you something right away.

 One way to reduce the impact of your remaining fears in your life is to act in the opposite way your fears accuse you of being.
 Instead of failing, succeed at something.
 Instead of being lazy, do some extra work.

-Imagine how much better your life would be if you reduced the effect of your remaining fears even a little.
-I believe it would be life-changing for you.
+Imagine how much better your life would be if you reduced the impact of your fears even a little.
+I believe it would be life-changing.

 It’s about love